Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/collecting_information/gettingstarted_intro/my_first_transfer_flow_using_cg/typographical_conventions.md

 | {value&#124;text} must be indicated  | italic  | filename  |
 | Mandatory parameter | (Mandatory) |   |

 <span id="Generic_type_parameter_values"></span>

-### Generic- type parameter values
+### Generic-type parameter values

-The conventions used for generic- type values are listed in the following table.
+The conventions used for generic-type values are listed in the following table.

 | Description  | Notation  | Example  |
 | --- | --- | --- |